-- S7L1 Obtain, evaluate, and communicate information to investigate the diversity of living organisms and how they can be compared scientifically. - S7L2 Obtain, evaluate, and communicate information to describe how cell structures, cells, tissues, organs, and organ systems interact to maintain the basic needs of organisms. - S7L3 Obtain, evaluate, and communicate information to explain how organisms reproduce either sexually or asexually and transfer genetic information to determine the traits of their offspring. - S7L4 Obtain, evaluate, and communicate information to examine the interdependence of organisms with one another and their environments. - S7L5 Obtain, evaluate, and communicate information from multiple sources to explain the theory of evolution of living organisms through inherited characteristics.
+- S7L1 Obtain, evaluate, and communicate information to investigate the diversity of living organisms and how they can be compared scientifically.
+S7L2 Obtain, evaluate, and communicate information to describe how cell structures, cells, tissues, organs, and organ systems interact to maintain the basic needs of organisms.
+S7L3 Obtain, evaluate, and communicate information to explain how organisms reproduce either sexually or asexually and transfer genetic information to determine the traits of their offspring.
+S7L4 Obtain, evaluate, and communicate information to examine the interdependence of organisms - S7L4 Obtain, evaluate, and communicate information to examine the interdependence of organisms with one another and their environments. - S7L5 Obtain, evaluate, and communicate information from multiple sources to explain the theory of evolution of living organisms through inherited characteristics.